Understanding the Differences: Global Developmental Delay and Autism

 It is crucial for parents and caregivers to be aware of the signs of GDD so that early intervention can be provided.
 Early identification and intervention can make a significant difference in a child’s development and improve their long-term outcomes.

-Understanding the characteristics of autism
+Understanding the characteristics of Autism

 Autism Spectrum Disorder (ASD) is a neurodevelopmental condition that changes how a person perceives and interacts with the world around them.
 It is characterized by differences in social interaction, communication, and repetitive behaviors.
 Autism is a spectrum disorder, which means that individuals with ASD can experience a wide range of symptoms and abilities.